 In addition to the film screenings, the festival will also feature a number of other events and activities, including Q&A sessions with filmmakers.
 Top selected films will feature Q & A’s from the film’s creators.
 This will provide attendees with a unique opportunity to gain insights into the creative process behind the films that they have seen.

-For the premiere film categories there will be individual winners who will have the opportunity to have a Q & A session with a live audience and they will be recognized with the first DARE awards.
+For the premiere film categories there will be individual winners who will have the opportunity to have a Q & A session with a live audience and they will be recognized with DARE awards.

 Short Film Festival Rules:

-Film Length: The maximum duration for a short film submission is 40 minutes, including credits.
+Film Length: The maximum duration for a short film submission is 30 minutes, including credits.
 Any film exceeding this time limit will be disqualified.

 Original Content: All submitted films must be original work.
 Plagiarism or unauthorized use of copyrighted material will result in disqualification.